-&lt;sup>43 The use of this terminology does not imply any support to any other standing use of this terminology.
+43 The use of this terminology does not imply any support to any other standing use of this terminology.

-Therefore, the CCWG considers the following to be important guidelines for the review and selection of applications seeking auction proceeds funding:

-- 1. The purpose of a grant/application must be in service of ICANN's mission and core principles. - 2.
-The objectives and outcomes of the projects funded should be in agreement with ICANN's efforts for an Internet that is stable, secure, resilient, scalable, and standards-based. - 3.
-Projects advancing work related to any of the following topics are encouraged: open access, future oriented developments, innovation and open standards, for the benefit of the Internet community. - 4.
-Projects addressing diversity, participation and inclusion should strive to deepen informed engagement and participation from developing countries, under-represented communities and all stakeholders. - 5.
-Projects supportive of ICANN's communities' activities are encouraged.
+ore, the CCWG considers the following to be important guidelines for the review and on of applications seeking auction proceeds funding: 1.
+The purpose of a grant/application must be in service of ICANN's mission and core principles.
+I 2.
+The objectives and outcomes of the projects funded should be in agreement with ICANN's efforts for an Internet that is stable, secure, resilient, scalable, and standards based.
+Deleted: under this mechanism, 3.
+Projects advancing work related to any of the following topics are encouraged: open access, future oriented developments, innovation and open standards, for the benefit the Internet community r .
+Deleted: are encouraged 4.
+Projects addressing diversity, participation and inclusion should strive to deepen informed engagement and participation from developing countries, under-represented communities and all stakeholders.
+5. Projects supportive of ICANN's communities' activities are encouraged.
+ICANN (draft) Final Report of the new gTLD Auction Proceeds Cross Community Working Group [Date] 37